open-contracting/standard/standard/docs/en/02_key_concepts/04_identifiers.md

 For example, a government publishing detail on their own contracting would register a single prefix, and would use this on all their OCIDs.

-You can find **a list of registered prefixes here (ToDo)** along with a registration form for creating new prefixes.
+You can find a [list of registered prefixes here along with a registration form for creating new prefixes](../../implementation/registration).

 A re-publisher, who has aggregated data from multiple original publishers, when those systems have not already defined their own OCIDs, should seek to identify (or register) a prefix for each source publisher where possible.